oscar-system/Singular.jl/docs/src/polynomial.md

 These types are parameterised by the type of elements in the coefficient ring of the polynomials.

-All polynomial types belong directly to the abstract type `MPolyElem` and all the polynomial ring parent object types belong to the abstract type `MPolyRing`.
+All polynomial types belong directly to the abstract type `MPolyRingElem` and all the polynomial ring parent object types belong to the abstract type `MPolyRing`.

 ## Multivariate polynomial functionality